-The Gross Rent Floor effective date will automatically default to the date of the Carryover Allocation of Tax Credits to a project unless the Applicant/Co-Applicants elect to change the Gross Rent Floor effective date to the building placed in service.
+The Gross Rent Floor is the lowest rent the Applicant will be required to charge to lease the units.
+The effective date for determining this floor will automatically default to the date of the Carryover Allocation of Tax Credits to a project unless the Applicant/Co-Applicants elect to change the Gross Rent Floor effective date to the building placed in service.
 The Applicant/Co-Applicants must submit a signed statement to the Division with this requesting the change of the Gross Floor Rent effective date before the date of the Carryover Allocation.
 Once the election is made, it is final and irreversible.